igordejanovic/parglare/docs/grammar_language.md

 ## Named matches (*assignments*)

-In section on [actions](./actions.md) you can see that semantic action (Python callable) connected to a rule will be called with two parameters: a context and a list of sub-expressions evaluation results.
+In section on [actions](./actions.md) you can see that semantic action connected to a rule will be called with a list of sub-expressions evaluation results.
 This require you to use positional access in the list of sub-expressions.

 `Named matches` (a.k.a `assignments`) enable giving a name to the sub-expression directly in the grammar.